RakV1342/test-exp-ns-vpx/README.md

 <summary>1.
 Exporter Inside K8s Cluster</summary>
 <br>

 This method assumes Prometheus Operator has been configured in K8s for monitoring.
+The deployment guide for Prometheus Operator given here
-Info to deploy is given here GIVE LINK
+GIVE LINK
 AGAIN?? **NOTE:** The labels of svcmon, svc, and prometheus, and namespace restrictions should match.